Doyeon Avery Kim

 About

-I am a graduate student in astronomy department at Columbia University working with Mary Putman, and a guest researcher at the CCA Flatiron institute working with Rachel Somerville and Francisco Vilaescusa.
+I am a graduate student in astronomy department at Columbia University working with Mary Putman, and a guest researcher at the CCA Flatiron institute working with Rachel Somerville and Francisco Villaescusa-Navarro.

 Previously, I received my BAs in astronomy and physics at UC Berkeley.

-I am interested in understanding how the multi-phase, multi-scale gaseous medium is involved in the formation and evolution of galaxies.
-For my thesis, I focus on the gaseous medium (mostly HI) within and surrounding the Milky Way and the Local Group.
-I also work on leveraging statistics and machine learning techniques to bridge the gap between observation data and theoretical models.
+I am interested in understanding how the multi-phase, multi-scale gaseous medium interacts with each other and their role in the evolution of galaxies.
+My thesis research focuses on studying the gaseous medium, particularly neutral hydrogen (HI), within and around the Milky Way and the Local Group.
+I also work on applying advanced statistical methods and machine learning techniques to bridge the gap between observational data and theoretical models.

 Some of my recent works include: